Malindi

 Malindi is a town on Malindi Bay at the mouth of the Sabaki River, lying on the Indian Ocean coast of Kenya.
 It is 120 kilometres northeast of Mombasa.
 The population of Malindi was 119,859 as of the 2019 census.
 It is the largest urban centre in Kilifi County.

 Overview

 Tourism is the major industry in Malindi.
-The city is popular among Italian tourists.
+Notable heritage sites include the Vasco da Gama Pillar, the Portuguese Chapel, the House of Columns and the Malindi Museum Heritage Complex.

 Malindi is served with a domestic airport and a highway between Mombasa and Lamu.
-The nearby Watamu resort and Gedi Ruins (also known as Gede) are south of Malindi.
+The nearby Watamu town and Gedi Ruins (also known as Gede) are south of Malindi.
 The mouth of the Sabaki River lies in northern Malindi.

 The Watamu and Malindi Marine National Parks form a continuous protected coastal area south of Malindi.
 The area shows classic examples of Swahili architecture.
 The majority of Malindi's population is Muslim.

-Malindi is home to the Malindi Airport, Sai Eden Roc Hotel and Broglio Space Centre (the previous San Marco Equatorial Range).
+Malindi is home to the Malindi Airport and the Broglio Space Center (the previous San Marco Equatorial Range).